-A coolant recovery tank kit is supplied with each engine or generator.
-The purpose of this recovery tank is to allow for engine coolant expansion and contraction during engine operation, without the loss of coolant and without introducing air into the cooling system.
-This kit is provided and must be installed before operating the engine.
+The coolant recovery tank allows for the expansion and contraction of the engines coolant during engine operation without introducing air into the system.
+This recovery tank is provided with fresh water cooled models and with the fresh water coolant conversion kit and must be installed before operating the engine.